The 2024 NSERC USRA Program.

 Each year the Department of Biomedical and Molecular Sciences receives an allotment of NSERC Undergraduate Summer Research Awards (USRA) from the Office of Research Services.
 NSERC eligibility rules for supervisors have changed.
 Since 2020, supervisors are no longer required to hold an active grant when applying to supervise a USRA student.
-There are no restrictions on who can supervise a USRA student, provided the university deems the faculty member eligible to supervise students.
-This means that faculty with salary funded through a CFREF or CERC are now eligible.
-NSERC recommends that applications are evaluated by the following criteria:
+There are no restrictions on who can supervise a USRA student, provided the university deems the Queen’s faculty member eligible to supervise students, but our committee will only consider applications from supervisors with appointments in DBMS.

 - Academic record of the applicant